Agriculture in Malaysia: Climate

 The climate of Malaysia produces the proper conditions for the production of exotic produce.
 It is located on a peninsula in Southeast Asia.
 This area is very rarely affected by hurricanes or drought.
 Malaysia maintains a humidity level around ninety percent because of its location close to the equator.
 The weather stays hot and humid all year round.

+Effects of climate change

-Ministry of Agriculture and Agro-Based Industry, Malaysia (MOA)
+Ministry of Agriculture and Food Security, Malaysia

-This ministry is also known as the Kementerian Pertanian & Industry Asas Tani Malaysia.
-The MOA had its name changed to the current title on 27 March 2004.
+This ministry is also known as the Kementerian Pertanian & Keterjaminan Makanan Malaysia.
 The ministry serves as an agency for private agricultural businesses to get advised by experts that specialise in agriculture, fishing, and livestock.
 The ministry plans the policies, strategies, and different development programs.
 It monitors, surveys, directs, and puts into action the projects given by the Integrated Agricultural Development Project (IADP).
-The ministry has services such as collecting, analysing and restoring information and agricultural data through science and provide the report to farmers.
+The ministry has services such as collecting, analysing and restoring information and agricultural data through science and providing the report to farmers.
 It provides references and agricultural management systems for plantation owners to access all collected agriculture information.